kuty007/Ex3-OOP/README.md

 # How to run the code:
-download all the files from github,open the files in ide that suitable for python 3.8 version and higher,than run gui class. it will open you a windows to run some graphs we made, the graph are named by the larger(node,edge). there are many function to play with in the gui window, some of them are for edit the graph and other to run algorhitms as describe in the GraphAlgo class(can see it at the top of this page)
+Download all the files from github,open the files in ide that suitable for python 3.8 version and higher,than run gui class.
+It will open a windows to run some graphs we made, the graph are named by the larger(node,edge).
+There are many function to play with in the gui window, some of them are for edit the graph and other to run algorhitms as described in the GraphAlgo class(can see it at the top of this page)

 ![eryh](https://user-images.githubusercontent.com/80645472/147508555-b6684c42-f003-4d38-a25d-95caebfa5c04.jpg)

- # GUI instruction:
+ # GUI Instruction:
- there is a small windows under the list button to put in the inputs numbers as it required for a speicfic button.
+ There is a small windows under the list button to put in the inputs numbers as it required for a speicfic button.
  ## edit Graph
 to load a grap press on the load button